Serving Your Small Claims Complaint

 Learn the requirements for “serving” (delivering) your small claims complaint to the party you are suing, including tips on how to serve individuals, how to serve businesses, and what to do if you are unable to serve your complaint.

 After you file your Small Claims Affidavit of Complaint, a copy of the complaint must be delivered to each defendant.
 This is called "service of process."
 It is good practice to serve all defendants immediately after filing the complaint is filed.

-In the Las Vegas Justice Court, you must serve a total of two documents on the defendant:
+In the Las Vegas Justice Court, you must serve the small claims complaint and summons on the defendant.

 TIP!
 For more information about the specific requirements for a small claims case in the Las Vegas Justice Court, click to visit the Las Vegas Justice Court Small Claims page.

 Below is a short video: Serving Your Complaint To The Defendant.
 Remember that different small claims courts have different procedures, so make sure you're complying with your court's requirements.
 To watch the entire small claims video series, click to visit our Videos page.